 The Four Styles

 Light in weight and low on the ankle, hiking shoes are excellent for day-to-day treks lasting 1 to 4 hours.
 They are ideal for flat, hilly and semi-rugged terrains with only a light day pack.
-We recommend Hiking Shoes for our Azores Islands Adventure, Iceland Pride Adventure and Moroccan Souks & Sands tours.
+Some of our travellers wear hiking shoes during city tours as well, giving their ankles, calves and hamstrings a little extra support.
+We recommend Hiking Shoes for our Iceland Pride Adventure.

 These functional boots come halfway up the ankle providing support and protection from rolling your foot on tricky terrain.
 They’re a versatile option for a wide range of expeditions as they can be effective on light treks and (in a pinch) far more difficult departures.
-Hiking Boots are good option for our more involved tours such as Norway Gay Mystery Expedition and Spain Gay Madrid and the Camino de Santiago where you will be on your feet for 5+ hours each day but won’t be carrying heavy luggage.
+Hiking Boots are a good option for our more involved tours, such as our Montenegro & Albania: Balkans Adventure and New Zealand: Active South Island Expedition.
+On these tours, you will be on your feet for 5+ hours each day but won’t be carrying heavy bags.

-This durable option fully covers your ankles and provides maximum support for your legs and back.
-While they’re ideal for industrious expeditions, they tend to be heavy and cumbersome making them a poor choice for casual jaunts through the woods.
+This durable option fully covers your ankles and provides maximum support for your legs and back—necessary benefits when you’re carrying a heavy backpack up a mountain.
+While they’re ideal for industrious expeditions, they tend to be heavy and cumbersome, making them a poor choice for casual jaunts through the woods.
 We recommend Backpacking Boots for our Peru The Inca Trail and Machu Picchu tour and Nepal & Everest Base Camp Adventure.

-A range of materials are used to waterproof the boot, keeping your feet dry.
+A range of materials is used to waterproof boots and keep your feet dry.
 This is a requirement for portaging and rafting tours.
-Waterproof boots/shoes might be recommended if your doing heavy hiking during a destination’s rainy season.
-Unfortunately, waterproof boots don’t breath well causing sweat, odours and potential blisters.
+Waterproof boots/shoes might be recommended if you’re doing heavy hiking during a destination’s rainy season.
+Unfortunately, waterproof boots don’t allow your feet to breathe causing sweat, odours and potential blisters.

 Six Things to Consider Before Buying

-- Purchase your boots with the hike(s) you’re going on in mind.
+- When you’re purchasing new boots, always keep in mind the specific gay hike(s) you’re going on.
 This will largely determine the type of boot and material you want.

-- It’s important to wear the same hiking socks you’ll wear on expedition when testing potential boots.
-Hiking socks can come in a range of styles and materials, from thin synthetics to thick wools.
-Your socks will impact the size of boot you decide on.
+- It’s important to wear the same hiking socks you’ll wear on an expedition when testing potential boots.
+Hiking socks can come in a range of styles and materials, from thin synthetics to thick wool.
+Your socks will impact the size of the boot you decide on.
 If applicable, bring along your orthotics as well.

 - Don’t underestimate the benefits of a high-quality insole.
-They can add a half size to any shoe to make a perfect fit and are often necessary for those with collapsed arches and individuals who’s feet are different sizes.
+They can add a half-size to any shoe to make a perfect fit and are often necessary for those with collapsed arches and individuals whose feet are different sizes.
 They also add padding and comfort.